Updated November 2019

 1. Email Service Provider (ESP)

-ESP is an acronym that stands for email service provider.
+ESP is an acronym that stands for an email service provider.
 An email service provider is a software service that helps email marketers send out email marketing campaigns to their subscribers.

 An ESP should host email marketing services for an unlimited number of clients and businesses around the world.
 The best email service providers should include the ability to: